Murder 3

-Murder 3 is a 2013 Indian Hindi-language psychological thriller film.
-It is the third instalment in the Murder film series and sequel to the 2011 film, Murder 2.
-Directed by Vishesh Bhatt and produced by Mukesh Bhatt from Vishesh Films.
-This is the third installment in the series and unlike its predecessors, is an official remake of the Colombian thriller The Hidden Face.
-Murder 3 was released on 15 February 2013 to mixed reviews and was a flop.
+Murder 3 is a 2013 Indian Hindi-language psychological thriller-drama film directed by Vishesh Bhatt and produced by Mukesh Bhatt from Vishesh Films.
+It is the third instalment in the Murder film series and a standalone sequel to the 2011 film Murder 2.
+An official remake of the 2011 film The Hidden Face, Murder 3 was released on 15 February 2013 and became an average grosser at the box office.

 Plot

-The film opens with Vikram (Randeep Hooda), a hot-shot fashion and wildlife photographer, viewing a video of his girlfriend, Roshni (Aditi Rao Hydari) telling him she is leaving him.
-Vikram becomes distraught.
-While drinking away his sorrows at a bar, he meets Nisha Sengupta (Sara Loren) and they have a relationship where Nisha moves into the house that Vikram was sharing with Roshni.
-Vikram becomes a suspect in the disappearance of Roshni, however, the investigators can find no evidence of Vikram's involvement in Roshni's disappearance.
+Vikram, a hot-shot fashion and wildlife photographer, looks at a video of his girlfriend, Roshni, who announces that she is leaving him, causing Vikram to become distraught.
+While drinking at a bar, he meets Nisha Sengupta and they fall in love.
+Nisha moves in to the flat that Vikram was sharing with Roshni.
+Vikram becomes a suspect in the disappearance of Roshni, however, the investigators find no evidence of Vikram's involvement in Roshni's disappearance.